cosinekitty/chenard/README.md

 - WinBoard plug-in engine
 - Linux xboard plug-in engine
 - Linux command-line
+- TTY version for use on serial teletype machines.

 For more information, see the [Chenard home page](http://cosinekitty.com/chenard/).